allpix-squared/allpix-squared/src/modules/TransientPropagation/README.md

 #### Description
 Simulates the transport of electrons and holes through the sensitive sensor volume of the detector.
 It allows to propagate sets of charge carriers together in order to speed up the simulation while maintaining the required accuracy.
 The propagation process for these sets is fully independent and no interaction is simulated.
 The maximum size of the set of propagated charges and thus the accuracy of the propagation can be controlled.

 The propagation consists of a combination of drift and diffusion simulation.
-The drift is calculated using the charge carrier velocity derived from the charge carrier mobility parameterization by C. Jacoboni et al. [@jacoboni].
+The drift is calculated using the charge carrier velocity derived from the charge carrier mobility parameterization by C. Jacoboni et al. [@jacoboni] and the magnetic field via a calculation of the Lorentz drift.

-A fourth-order Runge-Kutta-Fehlberg method [@fehlberg] is used to integrate the particle motion through the electric field.
+A fourth-order Runge-Kutta-Fehlberg method [@fehlberg] is used to integrate the particle motion through the electric and magnetic fields.
 After every Runge-Kutta step, the diffusion is accounted for by applying an offset drawn from a Gaussian distribution calculated from the Einstein relation

 $`\sigma = \sqrt{\frac{2k_b T}{e}\mu t}`$